KidPudel/Iggy-s-Vault/gamedev/roblox/service based architecture.md

 ## Core Concept

-just like in [[data-driven design in godot with architecture in mind]], but with additional factor of multiplayer nature
+just like in [[data-driven design architecture in godot]], but with additional factor of multiplayer nature

 **Service-based architecture** separates game logic into specialized, independent modules called **Services** (server-side) and **Controllers** (client-side).